epn-ml/europlanet-ml-book/docs/_sources/Part_2/Chapter_3_EarthBoundaries/Introduction.md

 width: 600px
 name: shockExample
 ---
 An example of a shock crossing in the data from the Cluster spacecraft.
-From the top to bottom, Electric field spectrogram from WHISPER, magnetic field magnitude, ion density and ion bulk flow velocity from the CIS HIA instrument, and Ion energy spectrum from CIS.
+From the top to bottom: electric field spectrogram from WHISPER, magnetic field magnitude, ion density and ion bulk flow velocity from the CIS HIA instrument, and ion energy spectrum from CIS.
 ```

 Since Cluster is a four-spacecraft mission, the same discontinuity is crossed by multiple spacecraft in different places, and the profile is often not identical.
 However, the objective of the presented project is to obtain consistent timing even in the presence of some variation between the spacecraft.